 1.6 Allegations Against Staff, Carers & Volunteers

-School staff should also read the following chapter in conjunction with Milton Keynes Council's Model Child Protection Policy for Schools & Settings, Keeping Children Safe in Education.
+School staff should also read the following chapter in conjunction with Milton Keynes Council's Model Child Protection Policy for Schools & Settings, and Keeping Children Safe in Education.

-- 1. Scope(Jump to)
+- 1. What is the LADO?(Jump to)

-- 2. What should practitioners do?(Jump to)
+- 2. Scope(Jump to)

-- 3. What is the LADO?(Jump to)
+- 3. What should employers/you do?(Jump to)

-- 4. Once a LADO notification is accepted(Jump to)
+- 5. Once a LADO notification is accepted(Jump to)

-- 5. Urgent Child Protection Concerns(Jump to)
+- 6. Urgent Child Protection Concerns(Jump to)

-- 6. Key contacts and further information(Jump to)
+- 7. Key contacts and further information(Jump to)